KodeFoxx/Kf.Essentials/README.md

-# Kf.Essentials
+# Essentials
-Helper classes, structures and extension methods used often in KodeFoxx projects.
+`Kf.Essentials` are helper classes, structures and extension methods used often in KodeFoxx projects.